mullojo/Toktopia/README.md

 - **Local-First Architecture:** Built with IndexedDB to ensure privacy and simplicity.
 - **No External Dependencies:** Everything runs locally, so there’s no need to worry about data leaks or third-party tracking.

----

-Let me know if you'd like to expand any sections or add installation instructions for non-technical users!